thedatasnok/idata2503-assignments/assignment01/README.md

 Any shared functionality or abstracted components are moved into the `src/components` directory and other directories outside the `app` directory.

-Due to the add screen and the view screen being separate routes needing to interact with a shared piece of state, I use [zustand](https://docs.pmnd.rs/zustand/getting-started/introduction).
+Due to the add screen and the view screen being separate routes needing to interact with a shared piece of state, I use [zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) as opposed to React Context.

 ## Additional features